-Gananoque, Ontario is that hard to spell small town along the St. Lawrence River where travelers usually do one of three things: stop there along the way from Toronto to Ottawa (which my dog and I did); visit as an access point to the Thousand Islands (which my dog and I did); or rent a houseboat here and tour the 1000 Islands with your dog, which – you guessed it – I did.
+Gananoque, Ontario is that hard to spell small town along the St. Lawrence River where travelers usually do one of three things: stop at dog-friendly Gananoque along the way from Toronto to Ottawa (which my dog and I did); visit as an access point to the Thousand Islands (which my dog and I did); or rent a houseboat here and tour the 1000 Islands with your dog, which – you guessed it – I did.

 Gananoque promotes itself as the gateway to the Thousand Islands and as such is a picturesque town and all about the waterfront.
 That means, many of the attractions are outside so bringing the dog is possible although mostly on a leash – mostly.
 There’s one small hidden gem.